kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

 > [!WARNING]
 > If you are planning that creating backup of your AWX instance using AWX Operator by referring [the backup guide](backup), AWX Operator 2.12.2 is not recommended due to [a known issue for backup](https://github.com/ansible/awx-operator/issues/1734).
+Use the older version of AWX Operator like [2.12.1](https://github.com/kurokobo/awx-on-k3s/tree/2.12.1) instead.

 Clone this repository and change directory.